Thank you for your interest in our Labradors!!

 As in humans, joint disease cannot be prevented by genetics alone!
 Environmental factors and preventing injuries throughout your pet's life, especially at a young age, play a major role in preventing your puppy and future dog's chance of developing joint damage and arthritis.
 Please help prevent injuries to your pet by not allowing roughhousing, exercising too rambunctiously, walking, or playing on slick surfaces, stairs can also pose a hazard for injuries.
 Please avoid all jumping until your pet's growth plates are fully formed at age 2.
 Flooring should provide your pet with proper traction.
 Also, please provide your pet with safe access to an orthopedic bed for sleeping and lounging.
 Additionally, we believe hormones play a major role in your dog's proper growth and development.
 We recommend spaying or neutering your BellaVista Labrador after growth plates have fully formed at age 2, if not intended for showing or breeding by us, BellaVista Labradors.

-Proper age appropriate diet and exercise are important for muscle development and joint support.
+Proper age-appropriate diet and exercise are important for muscle development and joint support.
 One major thing you can do to help reduce your puppy's risk of developing joint disease by not allowing your Labrador to grow too quickly or to become overweight!
-A recent study I read concluded overweight dogs are twice as likely to develop hip displasia.
+A recent study I read concluded overweight dogs are twice as likely to develop hip dysplasia.
 Your BellaVista Labrador comes from generations of show lines.
 According to the AKC breed standard, full-grown Females roughly 21.5 to 23.5 inches in height at the withers should weigh 55-70 lbs, full-grown Males roughly 22.5 to 24.5 inches at the withers should weigh 65-80 lbs.
 Please feed a nutritionally balanced LARGE breed puppy food until growth plates are fully formed at age two.
 We currently feed Fromm Large Breed Puppy Gold.
 Please research all prescribed medications to ensure they are safe for developing large breed puppies.